-3/ We refer to 'disabled people' for ease of reference but where this is used it applies to disabled people, older people and people who have a long-term condition or an illness.
-It also refers to disabled children unless otherwise stated.
+3/ We refer to 'disabled people' for ease of reference in this factsheet, but this also applies to older people and people who have a long-term condition or an illness including children unless otherwise stated.

 The guidance that local councils follow when carrying out assessments states that local councils should never make assumptions about the level of support available from carers.